-If you've ever dreamed of the perfect Greek Island vacation and poured over websites and brochures to plan it, you've probably already lost your heart to Santorini.
-Its gleaming white Cycladic houses frost the tops of nearly 1,000-foot, multi-colored cliffs like icing on a wedding cake.
+If you've ever dreamed of the perfect Greek Island vacation, you've probably already lost your heart to Santorini.
+Its gleaming white Cycladic houses and windmills frost the tops of nearly 1,000-foot, multi-colored cliffs like icing on a wedding cake.
 Both rugged and romantic, it's a fount of legends and a ravishingly beautiful destination.

 Cruise the Caldera

 The island of Santorini stretches out like arms, its cliffs wrapped around a giant, nearly circular bay.
 This is the caldera—the legacy of the collapse of the historic volcano that tore away a huge chunk of the island in about 1600 BC, 3600 years ago.
-They call it the Minoan eruption because the impact of it probably wiped out the Minoan civilization on Crete.
+It is called the Minoan eruption because the impact of it probably wiped out the Minoan civilization on Crete.
 And scientists think it was the largest volcanic eruption of its type for the last 10,000 years.

-But don't worry if you haven't the time for a seven to 12 hour ferry trip from Piraeus and have to fly from Athens to Thira (the official Greek name for Santorini) instead.
-There are dozens of day and evening cruises in the caldera that you can book from local travel companies on the island or... — better yet — book and pay for before you even arrive.
+But don't worry if you haven't the time for a seven to 12-hour ferry trip from Piraeus and have to fly from Athens to Thira (the official Greek name for Santorini) instead.
+There are dozens of day and evening cruises in the caldera that you can book from local travel companies on the island; better yet, book and pay before you even arrive.

-They range from short sightseeing cruises and trips to islands in the caldera to day cruises with buffet lunches and romantic sunset dinner cruises.
-The price will depend on whether you choose a motor launch, a sailboat, a catamaran or a kayak cruise but in 2017, a wide range are available between $50 and $200.
+Options range from short sightseeing cruises and trips to islands in the caldera to day cruises with buffet lunches and romantic sunset dinner cruises.
+The price will depend on whether you choose a motor launch, a sailboat, a catamaran or a kayak cruise but, in general, trips run between $50 and $200.
 Check the tour company Viator to book and pay for your cruise before you arrive.
-Santorini Cruises have daily sunset cruises on their exact replica of a 19th century Brigantine.
-And Sunset Oia offer day and sunset catamaran cruises.
+Santorini Cruises have daily sunset cruises on their exact replica of a 19th-century Brigantine.
+And Sunset Oia offers day and sunset catamaran cruises.

 Search for the Lost City of Atlantis in Akrotiri

-Now, you can visit the site and imagine what life must have been like before earthquakes caused the people of Akrotiri to flee and a volcanic explosion buried their city.
-It's under cover and open to the public between 8am and 8pm daily during the summer and 8am to 3pm Tuesday to Sunday during the winter.
+You can visit the site and imagine what life must have been like before earthquakes caused the people of Akrotiri to flee and a volcanic explosion buried their city.
+It's undercover and is open to the public between 8 a.m. and 8 p.m. daily during the summer and 8 a.m. to 3 p.m.
+Tuesday to Sunday during the winter.
 Standard admission is 12€.
 Open days and the dates of the summer and winter seasons vary from year to year, so check their website.

 Swim at a Rainbow of Beaches

 Santorini's beaches line up along its east and south coasts.
-Most have dramatic, black volcanic sand but a few, like Kokkini Ammos Cove, near the excavations at Akrotiri, have brilliant scarlet and black sands.
+Most have dramatic, black volcanic sand but a few, like Kokkini Ammos Cove, near the excavations at Akrotiri, have brilliant scarlet sands too.
 Kokkini Ammos, usually called Red Beach, for obvious reasons, is narrow and very crowded but get into the water, off the beach and there are pockets of hot springs.

-Perivolos, a long, wide black sand beach has bars, music and a young crowd, while Perissa and Exo Gialos, similar black sand beaches, are much quieter.
-You might want to wear bathing shoes at Perissa—it has a slippery reef to cross before you reach good swimming waters.
+Perivolos, a long, wide black sand beach, has bars, music, and a young crowd, while Perissa and Exo Gialos, with similar black sand beaches, are much quieter.
+Consider wearing bathing shoes at Perissa—it has a slippery reef to cross before you reach good swimming waters.

-Visitors who like nicely swept, well-kept beaches with umbrellas, chaises longues, bars, changing facilities and restrooms should head for Kamari.
-And for sheer strangeness, the wind-shaped, volcanic tufa formations at Vlychada beach are a must visit sight.
+Visitors who like nicely swept, well-kept beaches with umbrellas, chaises lounges, bars, changing facilities, and restrooms should head for Kamari.
+And for sheer strangeness, the wind-shaped, volcanic tufa formations at Vlychada beach are a must visit see.

 Fancy the idea of swimming in volcanic waters?
-Take a boat excursion from Oia or Fira to one... of the two volcanic islands to sample very hot springs.
-Agios Nikolaos, an inlet on Nea Kameni (Greek for new hot island) has hot, yellow, sulphurous waters that are supposed to be good for your health.
-Palea Kameni — or old hot island — has a hot spring that turns the water from turquoise blue to deep red.
+Take a boat excursion from Oia or Fira to one of the two volcanic islands to sample very hot springs.
+Agios Nikolaos, an inlet on Nea Kameni (Greek for "new hot island") has hot, yellow, sulfurous waters that are supposed to be good for your health.
+Palea Kameni ("old hot island") has a hot spring that turns the water from turquoise blue to deep red.

 The volcanic activity on and around Santorini is not something from the ancient past.
 The island is a dormant, but still active, volcano.
 Nea Kameni and Palea Kameni, the two islands in the Caldera, are actually lava flows from occasional eruptions.
-In the past 2,000 years it has erupted at least 9 times—three times in the 20th century alone.
+In the past 2,000 years, it has erupted at least nine times—three times in the 20th century alone.
 The last major eruption, on Nea Kameni, occurred in 1950.

 Visit the World's Oldest Wineries

-- Boutari Winery near the traditional village of Megalochori.
+- Boutari Winery near the traditional village of Megalochori is interesting.
 This was the first Santorini winery to open its doors to the public.
 Its west facing location means that you can enjoy a wine tasting while watching the famous Santorini sunset.

-- Gaia Wines sits virtually on the beach between Kamari Beach and Monolithos, a family friendly beach.
+- Gaia Wines sits on the beach between Kamari Beach and Monolithos, a family-friendly beach.

 Try a Taste of Santorini